IanBoyanZhang/MasteringRTOS/README.md

 This value decrease when the key is acquired and it increases when the semaphore token or key is given back.

+- Binary Semaphore

+  1. Synchronization between tasks or synchronization between interrupts and tasks

+  2. Mutual Exclusion Binary semaphore can also be used for Mutual exclusion to guard the critical section

+- Counting Semaphore

 ## References

 [FreeRTOS source code reading notes (CHN)](https://my.oschina.net/u/3699634/blog/1544909)